shaversj/open-data-maker/API.md

 ### Sorting with `_sort`

 To sort results by a given field, use the `_sort` option parameter.
-For example, `_sort=population` will return records sorted by population size, in ascending order.
+For example, `_sort=2015.student.size` will return records sorted by 2015 student size, in ascending order.

 By default, using the `_sort_` option returns records sorted into ascending order, but you can specify ascending or descending order by appending `:asc` or `:desc` to the field name.
-For example: `_sort=population:desc`
+For example: `_sort=2015.student.size:desc`

 **Note:** Sorting is only availble on fields with the data type `integer`, `float`, `autocomplete` or `name`.

+**Note:** Make sure the sort parameter is a field in the data set.
+For more information, please take a look at [data dictionary](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary.xlsx)

 ### Geographic Filtering with `_zip` and `_distance`